ytorg/Yotter/SELF-HOSTING.md

 We will create a user named `ubuntu` as I will be setting this up on an ubuntu machine.
 So, if you choose a different username make sure you replace it on future commands.
 We will create and login to the user as follows:

+> The user needs to have a personal folder (i.e /home/ubuntu).

 ```
 # adduser --gecos "" ubuntu
 # usermod -aG sudo ubuntu
 # su ubuntu
+$ cd
 ```

 Now you should be logged in.
 Make sure to set up a good password.
 It is recommended to use ssh keys to log-in remotelly and disable the password login on all users.